MicrosoftDocs/dynamics365smb-docs/business-central/faqs-analysis-assist.md

 ## What is analysis assist?

-Analysis assist is a Copilot feature that provides assistance for working with the [data analysis mode](analysis-mode) in Business Central.
-The data analysis mode enables you to organize, aggregate, and summarize data on pages and queries, making it more suitable for analyzing and extracting meaningful insights.
-With analysis assist, you can automatically construct the view of the data you want to analyze by expressing your needs in simple, natural language like "show vendors by location sorted by amount of purchases".
+Analysis assist is a Copilot that provides assistance for working with the [data analysis mode](analysis-mode) in Business Central.
+The data analysis mode enables you to organize, aggregate, and summarize data on pages and queries to make it more suitable for analyzing and extracting meaningful insights.
+With analysis assist, you can automatically construct the view of the data you want to analyze by expressing your needs in simple, natural language, like "show vendors by location sorted by number of purchases."
 Analysis assist makes it easier to work with data without the need for complex technical skills.

 ## What are capabilities of analysis assist?

 ## What is the intended use of analysis assist?

-The intended use of analysis assist is to help you create analysis tabs in the data analysis mode to present data in a manner that makes it easier to draw conclusions.
+The intended use of analysis assist is to help create analysis tabs in the data analysis mode to present data in a manner that makes it easier to draw conclusions.
 However, it's important to note that analysis assist doesn't provide direct insights or conclusions about the data.
 It's a tool to help users organize and view their data, but it's up to the user to extract actionable information, discover trends, and make informed decisions to drive business value.

 ## How was analysis assist evaluated?
 What metrics are used to measure performance?